Universal Disk Format: Character set

 The UDF specifications allow only one Character Set OSTA CS0, which can store any Unicode Code point excluding U+FEFF and U+FFFE.
 Additional character sets defined in ECMA-167 are not used.

-Since Errata DCN-5157, the range of code points was expanded to all code points from Unicode 4.0 (or any newer or older version), which includes Plane 1-16 characters such as Emoji.
+Since Errata DCN-5157, the range of code points was expanded to all code points from Unicode 4.0 (or any newer or older version), which includes Plane 1–16 characters such as Emoji.
 DCN-5157 also recommends normalizing the strings to Normalization Form C.

 The OSTA CS0 character set stores a 16-bit Unicode string "compressed" into 8-bit or 16-bit units, preceded by a single-byte "compID" tag to indicate the compression type.
 The 8-bit storage is functionally equivalent to ISO-8859-1, and the 16-bit storage is UTF-16 in big endian.
+8-bit-per-character file names save space because they only require half the space per character, so they should be used if the file name contains no special characters that can not be represented with 8 bits only.

 The reference algorithm neither checks for forbidden code points nor interprets surrogate pairs, so like NTFS the string may be malformed.
 (No specific form of storage is specified by DCN-5157, but UTF-16BE is the only well-known method for storing all of Unicode while being mostly backward compatible with UCS-2.)

+Tools

+Various tools have been developed to work with UDF file systems.
+For Linux, the udftools package contains several tools that can be used directly as a command-line interface, but can also be called by other applications.

+The mkudffs tool creates a new UDF file system on a partition or a disk image file.
+The tool is symbolically linked from mkfs.udf for consistency with other mkfs tools.

+udfinfo shows details of an UDF file system such as the volume label, version, counts of files and directories, and the status of the write protection flags.
+The volume label can be changed using the udflabel tool.

+The write protection flag can "seal" a file system once its authoring is finished and no more changes to it are intended.
+For toggling the write protection setting which makes a file system read-only when activated, a tool called udftune was under development, but has not yet been included in the udftools package as of April 2025, following that its maintainer Pali Rohár has reportedly lost access to his GitHub account.

+wrudf allows the user to modify an UDF file system interactively.
+For example, files can be copied and removed, and directories can be created and removed.

+pktsetup implements packet writing through device files named /dev/pktcdvd0 and counting up.
+These device files are separate from the usual device files of optical drives named /dev/sr0 (where "sr" means "SCSI ROM") and counting up.